-(Lock): Press once to lock all doors and the liftgate.
+(Lock): Press to lock all doors or, if equipped, a locking fuel door.

 The turn signal indicators may flash and/or the horn may sound to indicate locking.
+See "Locking Feedback" under Vehicle Personalization on page 5-27.

-If any door is open when is pressed, all doors and the liftgate will lock, if Unlocked Door Anti Lock Out is disabled through vehicle personalization.
-If Unlocked Door Anti Lock Out is enabled, only the driver door unlocks.

-See "Remote Door Unlock" under Vehicle Personalization on page 5-25.
+If the driver door is open when $\widehat{\ }$ is pressed and Unlocked Door Anti Lock Out is enabled through vehicle personalization, all doors will lock and then the driver door will unlock.
+See "Unlocked Door Anti Lock Out" under Vehicle Personalization on page 5-27.

 Pressing nmay also arm the theft-deterrent system.
-See Vehicle Alarm System on page 2-8.
+See Vehicle Alarm System on page 2-9.